[əˌrōməˈTHerəpē]

 The Alchemy of Distillation

 The photos above feature Rose Geranium, or Pelargonium graveolens.
-Knowing plants' Latin names is a key safety measure because different species have distinct chemistries.
+Learning the Latin names of plants is important for safety, as each species has its own unique chemistry.
 For more information on essential oils and safety, check out my YouTube video on Essential Oil Safety.

 I completed my studies through Stillpoint Aromatics in 2017.